 I hope you enjoyed this guide on what to do on Corfu!
 Hopefully, you found it useful.
 Here are a few relevant articles for more travel around Greece!

 - The Best Things to do in Paros

 - The Best Things to do in Naxos

 - The Best Things to do in Crete

 - The Best Things to do in Santorini

 - The Best Things to do in Rhodes

 - The Best Things to do in Mykonos

 Thank You For Contributing

-While we enjoyed our two weeks on Corfu, Nina Ahmedow is a travel content creator who has traveled to more than 20 countries on three continents – she helped curate this list of things to do in Corfu.
-Born and raised in Germany but currently living in Greece, she loves exploring the world through vegan food.
+While we enjoyed our two weeks on Corfu, Nina Ahmedow is a travel content creator who has traveled to more than 20 countries on three continents – she helped curate a few of the items on this list of best things to do in Corfu.
 She is the voice behind Lemons and Luggage, a travel blog dedicated to vegan and responsible travel.
 You can follow her on Instagram.